Tips for Working from Home, Business Email and Discipline

 What worked for me…

-If you are starting your own business from home, you’ll discover the right mix that contributes to your business success.
+If you are starting your own business from home, you’ll discover the right mix of factors that contribute to your business success.
 At some point, you may want a physical location if you feel that is a benefit.

-Several years after establishing my business, I realized a physical address/location was unnecessary.
+Several years after establishing my business, I realized a physical address or location was unnecessary.
 So, I went wholly virtual and never looked back.

 In my view, virtual work environments will become even more commonplace.
 Businesses will discover they are more cost-effective (with the right employees).
 By becoming that type of employee, you will enhance your career opportunities.

 Employees will discover the added benefit of a better quality of life (no commute time, traffic, expensive wardrobes) and seek virtual opportunities.
-Win-win.
+It’s a win-win.

 Working from Home = Discipline